38 % are under 30 years old

 Proportion of renewable energy used by the Group

 The observed improvements in electricity use per sq.m are attributable to the ongoing roll-out of energy performance contracts in all countries and the implementation of energy management systems in accordance with ISO 50001 recommendations.
-The Group’s average electrical intensity declined by 3% between 2019 and 2021.
-37% of the electricity used by the Group comes from renewable energy sources.
-The Group produced almost 70 GWh of green electricity through the facilities operating in 2021.
+The Group’s average electrical intensity declined by 3,5% between 2019 and 2022.
+38% of the electricity used by the Group comes from renewable energy sources.

 Change in volume of waste recovered (1)

-The volume of waste recovered in stores and warehouses increased by more than 21% between 2019 and 2021.
+The volume of waste recovered in stores and warehouses increased by more than 25% since 2018.
 Cardboard accounts for more than 65% of all recovered waste.

 (1) Non-hazardous store waste.